 In fact, Tobacco 21 founder Rob Crane actually opposed laws that would increase the legal age to buy cigarettes if they exempted vaping products.
 The Tobacco 21 website says the organization only supports “an increase to age 21 for tobacco products if it also includes e-cigarettes and other nicotine products without exemption or preemption of increased local control.”

 The 2018-19 vaping moral panic, centered around teenage use of the popular vape JUUL, brought about intensified efforts to ban vapor sales to minors.
 The 2019 state legislative session produced T-21 proposals in dozens of states.
 The demand for a federal law had reached a tipping point.
-When Congress finally passed Tobacco 21 in December 2019, there was almost no opposition.
+When Congress finally passed Tobacco 21 in December 2019, there was no opposition.

 Passage of Tobacco 21 doesn’t mean all 18- to 20-year-olds will stop vaping or smoking.
 Many young adults will choose whichever nicotine product is easiest to obtain, which may very well be cigarettes.
 According to one study, increasing the minimum legal sales age for vaping products is likely to send a significant number of young adult vapers to cigarettes.

 The Deeming Rule defines e-cigarettes and e-liquid as tobacco products, or components or parts of tobacco products.
 Because components and parts can be used to modify the performance of a “finished product,” they’re also regulated as tobacco products.

 As long as zero-nicotine e-liquid can be used with a product (like a mod or atomizer) that can also be used with nicotine-containing e-juice, it is regulated the same way.
 It may sound foolish, but that’s how the FDA justified including items like atomizer coils, batteries, and computer software in its definition of tobacco products.